inversify/InversifyJS/wiki/auto_factory.md

 # Auto factory

-Binds an abstraction to a auto-generated Factory.
+Binds an abstraction to an auto-generated Factory.

 ```ts
 @injectable()